Kompagnistræde 14: Architecture

 Kompagnistræde 14 is constructed with three storeys over a walk-out basement.
 The plastered and grey-painted façade is finished with a narrow belt course of Nexø sandstone above the ground floor, sandstone sill courses below the windows (broken at the outer bay on the second floor) and a white-painted cornice.
 There is a blank, depressed frieze between the five central windows of the two upper floors.
-The outer windows of the first flor are topped by triangular pediments.
+The outer windows of the first floor are topped by triangular pediments.
 The gate in the bay furthest to the left is topped by a fanlight.
 The basement entrance is located in the second bay from the right.
 The pitched roof is clad in red tile and features three dormer windows towards the street.
 The roof ridge is pierced by three chimneys.

 The rear side of the building is plastered in an iron vitriol-yellow colour.
 A two-bay stairwell with the building's secondary staircase projects from the rear side of the building.
 The roof features a long, board-sided "factory dormer" towards the yard.
 Via a second stairwell (from 1855), the stairwell is attached to the warehouse (also from 1855) at the bottom of the courtyard.
-The four-storey warehouse is five bays wide and its facade is crowned with a gabled wall dormer with the an intact pulley beam.
+The four-storey warehouse is five bays wide and its facade is crowned with a gabled wall dormer with an intact pulley beam.